gavinlyonsrepo/Display_Lib_RPI/extra/doc/error_99/README.md

 cat /sys/module/spidev/parameters/bufsiz
 ```

-If it is lower than 65536(or value indictaed by Error 99 message report) you can change it by adding
+If it is lower than 65536(or value indicated by Error 99 message report) you can change it by adding
 this to the start of line in file /boot/firmware/cmdline.txt.
 Make sure everything is on one line and there is space ' ' between this parameter and next one.
 Then reboot machine.
-Verify again by running last cat command above
+Verify again by running last cat command above(after reboot)

 ```sh
 spidev.bufsiz=65536